dimaskuy/myanimes/README.md

 # Your favorite anime on index list!

-## Just simple as search, and get all the info you need about your favorite anime.</h2>
+**😭🙏 Just simple as search, and get all the info you need about your favorite anime.**

 React framework featuring _controller_, _fetching_, and also _immutability code_.